DoctorWkt/TTL_TicTacToe/journal.md

 high, but I can toggle them to make a board move.
 Eventually the patch cables will go away when the nine demux lines are connected to the nine flip-flop chips.

+## Thu 20 Jun 09:40:17 AEST 2019

+I've wired up all the remaining flip-flops as above.
+The last five have very dim LEDs, but they work as expected.
+I can't tell if this is the LEDs, the chips or what.
+I swapped a pair of LEDs and that didn't make a difference.
+So it's either the wiring, the resistor or the chip.

+Ah, it's the resistors.
+Some are 1K (too much) and others are 100ohm.
+I might experiment with some which are as close to 1K as I can get to ensure we don't drop the voltage too much.

+I've put in the 4:16 demux and tested it in isolation with some jumpers and a LED.
+Now I've wired in the nine lines out to the flip-flops and checked, with the jumpers, that these work fine.
+Now it's time for the ROM and register!

+I've put them both on the breadboard.
+I've wired the register inputs and outputs to the ROM.
+I've added the reset and clock lines to the register.
+I've wired the four move lines from the ROM to the demux.
+I think all that's left are the nine user moves to the ROM, oh, and the debugging!
+Lunch time.